bnf/nginx_cache/README.rst

     typo3/cli_dispath.phpsh extbase extension:install nginx_cache
     sudo dnf install nginx nginx-mod-http-perl perl-Digest-MD5

-Though you'll need to configure NGINX and compile a cache flush helper, see below.
+Afterwards you need to configure NGINX.

 NGINX configuration
 *******************
 You'll need to configure NGINX to cache the output of the php call.
-Therefor you need to configure a fastcgi cache path in the http section (that is outside your sever section):
+Therefore you need to specify a fastcgi cache path in the http section (that is outside your server section):

 .. code-block:: nginx